9 Surprising Benefits Of Avocado Seeds You Should Tap Into

 Avocado seed decoctions are popular in South American cultures to treat diabetes, diarrhea, kidney stones, and even snakebite.
 Add the antioxidant-rich seed powder to your smoothie to lower BP and cholesterol, manage diabetes, and protect kidney and liver tissues.
 Start with 1/2 tsp and limit daily consumption to half a seed.
 Apply the seed paste on your skin to prevent UV damage and to cure fungal infections.

+If you’ve been hearing about the goodness of avocado seeds and are just about to dismiss the claim as a recent fad, hang in there.
 South American folk medicine was clued in to the benefits of avocado seeds long before we caught on.
 In places where the avocado originated, people have been using avocado seeds for ages to treat everything from diabetes to dysentery – even snakebite.
 And not just for health; avocado seeds are used for beauty and cosmetic purposes too, with the seed powder used to treat dandruff and an ointment made from it used as a rouge-like cosmetic.1 Thankfully for the skeptics among us, modern science has been able to back up many of these uses.
 Here’s a closer look.

 1. Can Fight Cancer